|

 35 of the 4th Panzer Division) and the other an Artilleriekaserne.

-The two posts together are used today by the U.S. Army as Warner
+The two posts together were used by the U.S. Army as Warner

-Barracks.
-This building is near the Zollnerstraße gate.
-(MapQuest
+Barracks until closed in September 2014.
+This building is near the

 Map Link) |